 Many of the businesses that make up the present-day Tate & Lyle have been part of the communities in which we operate for more than a hundred years.

-We have a strong history of community involvement and we continue to support communities local to our operations and globally.
+We have a strong history of community involvement and during the year we continued to support communities both local to our operations and globally.

 Overview of the last year

-We seek to engage with local communities where our principal manufacturing, R&D and office facilities are located.
-Employees at each location can make their own decision as to the specific projects they support and the partnerships that they develop.
-As a result we support a range of initiatives and organisations in our local communities.
+We seek to engage with local communities where our principal facilities are located.
+Employees at each location can make their own decisions as to the specific projects they support and the partnerships that they develop.
+As a result, we support a range of initiatives and organisations

-We have made good progress in developing our global partnership programmes during the last year.
+We have further developed our global partnership programmes during the year.

-For environment, we are a corporate partner of the environmental research and engagement charity Earthwatch (http://eu.earthwatch.org), with which we have established a project on the ecology,conservation and sustainable harvesting of seaweed in Asia.
+Environment: we are entering our fourth year as a corporate partner of the environmental research and engagement charity Earthwatch (www.eu.earthwatch.org) ), with whom we have recently launched a four-year research project on the ecology,conservation and sustainable harvesting of seaweed in Asia.
 We use ingredients derived from seaweed in our Food Systems business.

 The feedback received from our partnerships with external bodies on community involvement contributes to the on-going development of our stakeholder engagement in this area.

 - 2 Restated for the adoption of reporting on an equity basis.